-Pour in the cream, reduce heat down to low and allow the sprouts to simmer until tender, about 5 minutes.
+- Next pour in the heavy cream, reduce heat down to low and allow the sprouts to simmer until tender, about 5 minutes.

-Add the bacon in and mix to combine all of the flavours together.
-Top the sprouts with the mozzarella cheese.
-It will quickly melt on top of the warm sauce and will thicken it.
+- Add the bacon in and mix to combine all of the flavours together.
+Top the sprouts with the mozzarella cheese and increase the heat.
+The cheese will quickly melt on top of the warm sauce and will thicken it.

-Season with a little extra pepper and more mozzarella cheese, if desired, before serving.
+- Season with a little extra pepper and more mozzarella cheese before serving.

 Nutritional information is provided as a courtesy only.
 This information comes from online calculators.
 Although whatsinthepan.com attempts to provide accurate nutritional information, these figures are only estimates.